 Hightstown NJ Motorcycle Accident Weather Conditions Lawyers

-Motorcycle Accident Injury Attorneys with Offices in Trenton and Pennington, New Jersey
+Motorcycle Accident Injury Attorneys with Offices in Hamilton and Pennington, New Jersey

 Motorcyclists are already at great risk of serious motorcycle accidents and catastrophic injuries.
 This risk is even greater when a rider operates their bike in inclement weather conditions.
 In fact, adverse weather conditions are a major cause of motorcycle accidents.
 For example, slick roads can make it difficult for the motorcyclist to maintain control of the bike.
 Additionally, motorcycles are more vulnerable to weather conditions than other vehicles.
 Unlike drivers of cars and trucks, motorcyclists are not always shielded against dangerous weather elements such as snow or rain.

 The National Highway Traffic Safety Administration found over 5,500 motorcycle fatalities in 2020 alone, up over 10% from 2019.
 Furthermore, the country witnessed another 10% increase in US motorcycle fatalities in 2021 compared to 2020 (NHTSA).
 Although summer is deemed the most dangerous time of the year for motorcyclists due to increased activity, another danger lurks continuously: menacing weather conditions.
 Motorcyclists’ driving conditions and collision rates are affected by weather changes, which often increase fatalities.